godotengine/godot-docs/tutorials/misc/state_design_pattern.rst

   I couldn't find the original creator information on that page though...
   There is also a good tutorial for sprite animation already.
 See :ref:'2D Sprite Animation <doc_2d_sprite_animation>'.

-So, the only script that must be attached is 'persisent_state.gd', which  should be attached to the top node of the player, which is a ''KinematicBody2D''.
+So, the only script that must be attached is 'persistent_state.gd', which  should be attached to the top node of the player, which is a ''KinematicBody2D''.

 .. image:: img/state_design_node_setup.png